HaimengBai/431slides/wrapup/GRADES.md

-# Course Grades will be posted by the registrar as soon as possible
+# Course Grades should be posted by the registrar by Tuesday 2017-12-19.

 Your grade in the course is determined as follows: